What are stats & where can I find them?

 The stats page is made up of the following sections:

-This is where Pro members can find a line graph displaying view trends over the last 30 days.
+This is where Pro members can find a line graph displaying trends over the last 36 weeks.

-From the Recent View section, you can also toggle between the icons to see views, faves, and comments for the date selected.
+From the Daily Stats section, you can toggle between views, faves, and comments for the date selected.

 At the bottom of this section, you have the option to view "All photos and videos" to expand the activity for the day to include all photos.